 Before talking about the history of this castle, the sad incident must be discussed.
 In fact, it was not just a mere incident, according to the police it could have been arson as the fire began at several points at the same time, and despite the wet weather, it spread rapidly inward.
 The Slovakian ministry said that it was the owner, of the castle the Bystrica Transport Company (Bystrická dopravná spoločnosť) who can be made fully responsible for the disaster.
 According to the ministry, in spite of having received a huge income in 2018, the private owner had failed to apply for available grants for the maintenance and renovation of Osgyán castle.

-The damage exceeds 300,000 EURO but a local major said that the fire at least highlighted the pitifully neglected condition of this Renaissance castle-palace.
+The damage exceeds 300,000 EURO but a local major said that the fire at least highlighted the pitifully neglected condition of this Renaissance castle palace.
 Now, there are some hopes that Osgyán castle can be renovated in the future.
-However, there are a few skeptic people who say this time might come only after many long years, and they point at the renovation of Krasznahorka castle.
+However, there are a few skeptical people who say this time might come only after many long years, and they point to the renovation of Krasznahorka castle.
 It also fell victim to arson but the renovation has not been finished for 7 years, allegedly it will have been completed by 2023.
 These castles are both parts of the Slovakian and Hungarian national historical heritage, we can equally be proud of them.

 There are quite a few logical questions left unanswered.
 Where is the responsibility of the state?
 What about the responsibility of the Cultural Heritage Management Office?
 How could such a Renaissance building be sold by the state to private owners at all?
 I hope that we can contribute to the rebuilding of Osgyán and Krasznahorka castles by spreading their history in the English-speaking world.
 However, there are many nice examples of how the local Slovakians and local Hungarians joined forces in order to rebuild their old castle.
 Personally, I would like to see it restored before soon because my family had been deported (like so many Hungarian families) from Gömör County in 1946.
 As for Krasznahorka, you can read more about its history here: